gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Java language version
     - Source encoding
 - How to model the fact that component is often a prototype for binary: have similar attributes and configuration.
+- When to document and announce the new JVM plugins?

 ## Feature: Custom plugin defines a custom library type